1996 Kentucky elections: Kentucky House of Representatives

 All 100 seats in the Kentucky House of Representatives were up for election in 1996.
 Democrats maintained their majority, gaining one seat.

 Kentucky Supreme Court

-Districts of the Supreme Court from 1991 to 2022.

 The Kentucky Supreme Court consists of seven justices elected in non-partisan elections to staggered eight-year terms.
 District 7 was up for election in 1996.
 Special elections were held in districts 2 and 4.